 “…The right of a citizen to travel on public highway is a common right which he has under his right to enjoy “life, liberty, and pursuit of happiness,” and the right to “travel,” which means the right to go from one place to another, includes the right to start, to go forward on the way, and to stop when the traveler’s destination has been reached, and also the right to stop on the way, temporarily, for a legitimate or necessary purpose when that purpose is an immediate incident to travel…”

 However, it seems very clear to me that virtually every court in the country would be forced to agree that you have a fundamental right to use the public ways, the roads, to move about the country.
 So long as your vehicle choice is one permitted by state law and you obey the traffic laws, you have the right to use most public roadways for bicycle travel.
 In Ohio, and in every state, citizens have the right to choose to use a bicycle and operate that bicycle on just about every public street in the country.

 RIGHT OF WAY LAW

 So the PERSON, the “citizen,” not the vehicle, possesses this “right to travel.”
-But, once you’ve walked into your garage, looked at your car, your truck, your motorcycle and your bike and chosen to head out on the public way on your BIKE, what “rights” do you have on your bicycle?
-Most states say you have the SAME bundle of rights as the operator of other vehicles, and the same responsibilities.
-You don’t get bigger rights because you choose a bigger vehicle and you don’t get shafted by being granted lesser rights for choosing a smaller, lighter-weight, economical, “green” bicycle!
+But, once you’ve walked into your garage, looked at your car, your truck, your motorcycle and your bike and chosen to head out on the public way on your BIKE, what “rights” do you have while operating your bicycle?
+What duties and responsibilities do you have?

-The person driving “lawfully” in the front of the pack of “traffic” typically has the “right of way” and the rights of the operator of the vehicle operated behind, or passing, are subservient to the one with the right of way.
+In general, the person driving “lawfully” at the front of the pack of “traffic” typically has the “right of way.”
+The rights of the operators of the vehicles operated behind, or passing, the leader are subservient to the one with the right of way.

 In Ohio, for example, the “right of way” is defined in O.R.C.
 4511.01: